CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 Preexisting images can be found in reputable sources such as the [OSG](https://portal.osg-htc.org/documentation/htc_workloads/using_software/available-containers-list/).
 It is also possible to convert a Docker container (e.g your own or from DockerHub) to a Apptainer image.
+**If your apptainer image does not require any additional packages or libraries, skip to [section 7](#7-use-an-apptainer-container-in-htc-jobs).**

 ### B. Create your Own Image
 To create your own image, it is still necessary to select a "base" image to add to.
 Check the documentation of the software you are interested in to see if they maintain images for the software program or its dependencies.
-See below for how to customize your base image by adding and preparing additional software packages/libraries.
+The majority of the guide that follows explains how to customize your base image by adding and preparing additional software packages/libraries.
-**If your apptainer image does not require any additional packages or libraries, skip to [section 7](#7-use-an-apptainer-container-in-htc-jobs).**

 ## 2. Submit an interactive job
 In your `/home` directory, create a submit file for your Apptainer build job called something like `build.sub`: